Always up to date

 At The Lab Hotel in Thun, the ‘Jungle Serenity’ Lab Room inspires with a unique fusion of nature, design and advanced technology.
 A particular highlight is the innovative integration of Magic Horizons virtual worlds, which allows guests to take a fascinating journey through the beauty of the jungle and the underwater world.

 Developed by Adjovi Adobah as a thesis, this room offers an oasis of mindfulness and relaxation.
-With VR glasses to reduce stress and other features such as a vertical garden and a living jungle wall design, the stay becomes a multi-sensory experience.
+With VR headsets to reduce stress and other features such as a vertical garden and a living jungle wall design, the stay becomes a multi-sensory experience.

 Realise a non-binding test with our VR system in your location now and try out how modern technology and the hotel industry can merge into forward-looking concepts.